Deployment and Maintenance / Standalone Deployment

 dataflux-func_worker-1-6 |

 Python worker unit listening to queues #1, #2, #3, #4, #5, #6.
-Mainly handles synchronous APIs (Old version: Authorization Links) |
+Mainly handles Sync API (old version: Auth Link) |

 dataflux-func_worker-7 |

 Python worker unit listening to queue #7.
-Mainly handles debugging tasks for running scripts in the Web interface |
+Mainly handles debugging tasks for scripts run in the web interface |

 dataflux-func_worker-8-9 |

 Python worker unit listening to queues #8, #9.
-Mainly handles asynchronous tasks (Automatic Triggers, Batch Processing) |
+Mainly handles asynchronous tasks (automatically triggered, batch processing) |

 dataflux-func_beat |

-Trigger for automatically triggered tasks, globally only one can be enabled |
+Trigger for automatically triggered tasks, only one can be enabled globally |

 dataflux-func_mysql |

-Built-in MySQL included with DataFlux Func |
+Built-in MySQL of DataFlux Func |

 dataflux-func_redis |

-Built-in Redis included with DataFlux Func |
+Built-in Redis of DataFlux Func |

-3.2 Data Storage Location
+3.2 Data Storage Locations

-Storage | Saved Path | Stored Content |
+Storage | Save Path | Storage Content |

 ---|---|---|